dallagi/hide-imports-mode/README.md

 ## Features

-- Hides import statements in supported major modes (e.g., Python, Rust).
+- Hides import statements in supported major modes:
+    - Python
+    - Rust
 - Automatically shows imports when your cursor is within the import region.
 - Provides a toggle function to manually show/hide imports.